seanchristspc/seanchristspc.github.io/source/_posts/CommonTransformMatrixMotorDrive.md

 ---
-title: some common transform matrices for the motor drive
+title: some common transform matrices
 comment: true
 mathjax: true
-date: 2022-04-07 21:46:58
+date: 2022-04-10 21:46:58
-description: This article is about the common transform matrices for the motor drive.
+description: This article is mainly about the common transform matrices for the motor drive.
 It help me quickly look up useful transform matrices.
 These transformers is based on the principle of equal amplitude.
 These matrices is frequently used in power electronics.
 It contains the classical three phase machine and prospective dual three phase machine.
 tags:
   - Motor Drive
   - Power Electronics